k-erdem/web-to-do-application/README.md

 ## Folder Structure

-- `client`: Contains the React frontend code.
+- `front-end`: Contains the React frontend code.
 - `server`: Contains the Node.js backend code.

 ## Usage

-- To add a new task, click on the "Add Task" button and fill in the details.
+- To add a new task, click on the "Add New Item" button and fill in the details.
-- To mark a task as completed or uncompleted, click on the checkbox next to the task.
-- To edit a task, click on the task title and make the desired changes.
+- To edit a task, click on the edit button next to the task description and edit the description.
 - To delete a task, click on the delete icon next to the task.

 ## Contributing